bormaxi8080/osint-timeline/DRAFT.md

 FreeCut is a professional-grade video editor that runs entirely in your browser.
 Professional video editing, zero installation.
 Create stunning videos with multi-track editing, keyframe animations, real-time preview, and high-quality exports: https://github.com/walterlow/freecut

+AutoSwagger is a command-line tool designed to discover, parse, and test for unauthenticated endpoints using **Swagger/OpenAPI** documentation.
+It helps identify potential security issues in unprotected endpoints of APIs, such as PII leaks and common secret exposures: https://github.com/intruder-io/autoswagger/

+Just The Browser.
+Remove AI features, telemetry data reporting, sponsored content, product integrations, and other annoyances from web browsers: https://github.com/corbindavenport/just-the-browser

-Wallabag is a self hostable application for saving web pages: save and classify articles.
+Wallabag is a self hostable application for saving web pages.
+Save and classify articles.
 Read them later: https://github.com/wallabag/wallabag

+Twenty.
+Building a modern alternative to Salesforce, powered by the community: https://github.com/twentyhq/twenty

 Project N.O.M.A.D, is a self-contained, offline survival computer packed with critical tools, knowledge, and AI to keep you informed and empowered-anytime, anywhere: https://github.com/Crosstalk-Solutions/project-nomad

+Link Cleaner.
+Progressive Web App for removing tracking code and other variables from web links: https://github.com/corbindavenport/link-cleaner

 SMS2Email.
 Android app that forwards SMS messages to SMTP (Email) server: https://github.com/SMS2Email/SMS2Email